Is There a Dimmer Outlook Ahead for Suzano S.A. (SUZ)?

 SUZ’s Market Performance

-Volatility was left at 3.32%, however, over the last 30 days, the volatility rate increased by 3.72%, as shares surge +9.62% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.09% upper at present.
+Volatility was left at 3.24%, however, over the last 30 days, the volatility rate increased by 3.49%, as shares surge +9.81% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.09% lower at present.

 Stock Fundamentals for SUZ